 - other blood disorders, such as myelofibrosis or leukemia

 If doctors suspect that a person has polycythemia, they will order several tests to help identify the underlying issue.

-Blood tests, such as a complete blood count, will reveal any increase in red blood cells in the bloodstream, as well as any abnormal levels of platelets and white blood cells.
+Blood tests, such as a complete blood count, will reveal any increase in red blood cells or hemoglobin in the bloodstream, as well as any abnormal levels of platelets and white blood cells.
 If PV seems possible, a doctor will order more specific blood tests.

 Bone marrow biopsy